The Early Life Stress and Self-Regulation Study

 Students in the lab are involved in transcribing and coding videotapes, and may have the opportunity to analyze the data once the project is complete.

 Predictors of Child Psychopathology and Resilience Study

-In collaboration with Kate Fitzgerald, Kate Rosenblum, and Maria Muzik at University of Michigan, the Predictors of Child Psychopathology and Resilience Study hopes to determine the early antecedents of children's internalizing and externalizing problems.
+In collaboration with Kate Fitzgerald, Kate Rosenblum, and Maria Muzik at University of Michigan, the Predictors of Child Psychopathology and Resilience Study worked to determine the early antecedents of children's internalizing and externalizing problems.
 Families with preschool-aged children visited the lab and completed a number of tasks looking at their development, including their self-regulation.
 We also measured their brain activity using EEG and assessed their stress reactivity by collecting cortisol.
 We then followed up with the families 1–2 years later.
 Parents and children reported on the child's symptoms and functioning, and children completed a number of behavioral tasks.
-We are analyzing the data now to learn more about what predicts which children will go on to have behavioral and emotional problems so we can ultimately prevent such problems before they occur.
+We continue to analyze data from this study to learn more about what predicts which children will go on to have behavioral and emotional problems so we can ultimately prevent such problems before they occur.